The Holography of Spread Complexity: A Story of Observers: Conclusions and Outlook

-First, throughout this work, we have focused on the semi-classical regime where the conformal dimension $h$ of the primary operator is in the range of $\frac{1}{G_N}\gg h\gg 1$.
-In this limit, the dual state corresponds to a massive particle propagating along a geodesic in an unperturbed AdS spacetime.
-When $h\ll 1$, the primary operator should instead be dual to a free bulk scalar field, and the time-evolved state $|\psi(t)\rangle$ is described by the wavefunction $\Psi(\rho,t,\phi)=\langle \hat{\phi}(\rho,t,\phi)|\psi(t)\rangle$.
-In this regime, we expect the conserved charges $\hat{Q}_n$ to be replaced by appropriate bulk expectation values such as $\langle \Psi^*, \hat{L}_n^\mu \partial_\mu\Psi\rangle$, while the spread complexity may still admit an interpretation as the field energy measured by a given observer.
-For $h\sim \frac{1}{G_N}$, we can still treat the primary operator as a massive particle, but the backreaction of the particle becomes non-negligible.
+For $\Delta\sim \frac{1}{G_N}$, we can still treat the primary operator as a massive particle, but the backreaction of the particle becomes non-negligible.
 The resulting geometry develops conical singularities around the worldline of the particle.
 When the particle is at rest at the center of the global AdS$_3$, the bulk solution corresponds to the conical AdS$_3$ spacetime.
 For off-center static particles, recent studies suggest that the dual geometry can be described by a three-dimensional C-metric \cite{Astorino:2011mw,Xu:2011vp,Arenas-Henriquez:2022www,Arenas-Henriquez:2023hur,Kubiznak:2024ijq,Fontana:2024odl,Cisterna:2023qhh,Tian:2023ine,Tian:2024mew}.
 In the case of a moving particle, the dual geometry has been argued to correspond to a locally quenched spacetime \cite{Nozaki:2014hna}.
 Importantly, all these geometries are related to global AdS$_3$ via coordinate transformations.
 Therefore, the worldline of the observer can be extended to these more general settings.
 A potentially related work is \cite{Erdmenger:2022lov}.